goldstack/goldstack/workspaces/templates/README.md

 ## Notes

-### Max ListenersExceededWarning on `compile:watch` command
+### Max ListenersExceededWarning on `compile-watch` command

-When running the `compile:watch` command in the root, you may get the following warning:
+When running the `compile-watch` command in the root, you may get the following warning:

     (node:97874) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 SIGINT listeners added to [process].
 Use emitter.setMaxListeners() to increase limit